wggRobotic/.github/profile/README.md

 Anton is a problemsolver.
 He can design CAD-Models and is working on the robotic arm for our rover.

 - **Daniel Schmid**:
-Daniel is also one of our programmers, so he helps the others with the software and espically for our rover.
+Daniel is also one of our programmers, so he helps the others with the software and especially for our rover.

 - **Leon Eckstein**:
-Friedrich is also one of our programmers, so he helps the others with the software and spend his time on developing the code for our robot.
+Leon, Tamina, and Lennard are working together on the paw of our robotic dog.

+- **Lennard Vogeler**:
+Lennard is someone who has a strong interest in all areas of robotics.
+Currently, he is working on the foot of our robotic dog.

 - **Sophia Riemann**:
-Sophia is relativly new in this team, but she and Tobias are working on the arm and gripper for our rover.
+Sophia is relatively new in this team, but she and Tobias are working on the arm and gripper for our rover.

 - **Tobias Hackl**:
-Tobias is relativly new in this team, but he and Sophia are working on the arm and gripper for our rover.
+Tobias is relatively new in this team, but he and Sophia are working on the arm and gripper for our rover.

 We work as a team on all our robotic projects.
 At this time we have four projectes at different states of progression.